 I believe that chefs have a great responsibility to the people they feed and the environment from which they source their food.
 Sustainability has truly been the guiding light throughout my career.
 It's given my life's work great purpose and continues to keep me challenged.
 It's allowed me to continue learning from great chefs while working with world class organizations.
 And, something that's OBV but def not said enough: Good Food—food that begins with unpolluted air, land, and water, environmentally sustainable farming and fishing, and humane animal husbandry—tastes way better!

 I love to use food and cooking as a way to entertain, whether its while cooking for folks during dinner service at my restaurant or its building a gypsy hotel for 120 campers at Burning Man!
 I also love the bright lights, the camera and the action involved with filming television.
-I've competed on a handful of Food Network show including Guy's Grocery Games and Cutthroat Kitchen (my record is 16—2).
-I've made cooking appearances on Man Find's Food (Travel Channel), Food Paradise (Travel Channel), Home & Family (Hallmark) and Hollywood Cycle (E!).
+I've competed on a handful of Food Network show including Guy's Grocery Games and Cutthroat Kitchen, and made cooking appearances on The Untitled Action Bronson Show (Viceland), Man Find's Food (Travel Channel), Food Paradise (Travel Channel), Home & Family (Hallmark) and Hollywood Cycle (E!).

 Let's go way back...